-Students are tardy at 8:15.
+Students are tardy at 8:15AM.
 After the tardy bell, the parent or guardian will need to present an ID in order to drop the child off at school.
-The parent will walk the child to the classroom and sign the student in with the classroom teacher.
+Support staff will walk your child to class after check-in.
 If a student needs to be picked up or dropped off during the school day, the parent must sign in with the office staff and show an ID in order to pick up the child.